 Do you really want to be alone for the end of the world?

 The world around us is full of unfriendly strangers and nobody cares anymore about the person next to him.
 If the other guy doesn’t take care of himself…well, then to hell with him and his legacy.
 It’s a dog eat dog world and only the fittest survive.
-The media keeps bombarding us with nothing but violence, tragedy and sadness.
-It’s us or them!
+The media keeps bombarding us with nothing but violence, tragedy, and sadness.
+In their eyes, it’s already the end of the world and it’s either us or them!

 And it is true, in any major, long-term disaster, preppers and survivalists could face deadly threats from desperate and unprepared people.
 The only problem when it comes to “them” is that they are much more numerous than us and a lone-wolf scenario doesn’t work like in the movies.
 There’s no one to yell “Cut!” when a scene goes wrong and life doesn’t give you do-overs.

-We need a circle of well-prepared friends more than we need five guns and a ton of ammo.
-We need to make connections with trust-worthy people for when the world crumbles.
+We need a circle of well-prepared friends for the end of the world more than we need five guns and a ton of ammo.
+We need to make connections with trust-worthy people for when SHTF.
 And, we need to do this because there is a preparedness truth that some of us chose to ignore: no matter how well prepared we think we are, we will always lack something.
-It may be something obvious or it may be something obscure, it may be something we had that got lost or damaged, or used up.
-Don’t fool yourself, we will lack something no matter how good we think we have it.

 Related reading: How to bug in and survive.

-You can’t wait for FEMA or the National Guard when a disaster strikes and you can’t count on luck when the world becomes a dark place.
-Luck won’t prevent the grocery store to run out of food and luck won’t keep you safe for the end of the world.
+You can’t wait for FEMA or the National Guard when the end of the world comes.
+You can’t count on luck when the world becomes a dark place.
+Luck won’t prevent the grocery store from running out of food.
+Luck won’t keep you safe for the end of the world.

 “What can I do to connect with my friends and neighbors when it comes to preparedness matters?”, you may ask.

-Well, you shouldn’t go running and tell just anybody what do you stock, where do you keep it and what guns and ammo you have stockpiled, and then ask them” Now show me yours”.
+Well, you shouldn’t go running and tell everyone that the end of the world is coming.
+Don’t tell people what you stock, where do you keep it and what guns and ammo you have stockpiled.
+You can’t go around asking people ” Now show me yours”.

 People are always worried about something because self-preservation is part of our nature.
-You have an opening to discuss about preparedness and you need to approach the people from your community.
+You have an opening to discuss preparedness.
+You may very well approach the people from your community now.
 Don’t tell them you are preparing for the end of the world as they might think you are crazy.
 Bring up for debate topics related to disasters/threats that are happening or are most likely to happen.

 You can start practicing mutual preparedness: